Credit: @wilddaisy78 on Instagram

 Credit: @stacysouthard on Instagram

-WHERE TO EAT: Moosewood is a must-try while in Ithaca, as it is an internationally famous restaurant which has produced 12 vegetarian cookbooks (with over 6 million copies sold) highlighting their natural vegetarian, seafood, and ethnic cuisine.
-MIX is a vibrant spot offering eclectic small plates and craft cocktails, plus live jazz and blues on weekends.
+WHERE TO EAT: Moosewood is a must-try while in Ithaca, as it is an internationally famous restaurant which has produced a handful of vegetarian cookbooks (with over 5 million copies sold) highlighting their natural vegetarian, seafood, and ethnic cuisine.
+MIX is a vibrant spot offering eclectic small plates and craft cocktails.
 Viva Taqueria & Cantina is the place for margaritas and sangria to complement healthy and delicious Mexican dishes.

 WHERE TO STAY: The Hotel Ithaca puts you directly in The Commons, you couldn’t ask for a better location for your stay.
 Bring the pups to Ithaca Marriott Downtown on the Commons, a pet-friendly hotel with beautiful accommodations.
 For a getaway that offers deluxe accommodations, fabulous food, premiere wines, a destination spa and adventure experiences all in one, book La Tourelle Hotel.